Maikeleg/pibu/README.md

 |_checkspace.sh    | Subscript to check if there is enough space (var *MINSIZE*) available on backup locations first and second.
 If you want to, you can add a thirth backlocation too.
 |_controlproc.sh   | Subscripts that stops processes and pauses downloads and starts processes and resume downloads, defined in array variable *PROCESS* in this subscript.
 More info: see last lines of * makebackup.conf*
 |_checkanddelwk5.sh| Subscript that checks if all backupfiles are in place.
 If so, then it keeps the max number of backupfiles (var *MAXFILES*) by deleting the first and oldest backupfile.
 This way you keep having *MAXFILES* nr of backups on the first backuplocation.
-|rsync-exclude.txt | In this file all directory-paths are written that rsync has to exclude to leave out of the
+|rsync-exclude.txt | In this file all directory-paths are written that rsync has to exclude to leave out of the backupfiles.
-|                  | backupfiles.
 Certain directories are written to be empty but existend, e.g.  `/mnt`
+|startafterr.sh    | After an error occurred, the backupscript halted.
+When you want to start all processes again you can use this script.
+Please make sure to delete the backup.pid file yourself!

 ## Paths: